kubernetes/kubernetes/docs/getting-started-guides/coreos/azure/README.md

 ## Exposing the app to the outside world

 To makes sure the app is working, you probably want to load it in the browser.
-For accessing the Guesbook service from the outside world, an Azure endpoint needs to be created like shown on the picture below.
+For accessing the Guestbook service from the outside world, an Azure endpoint needs to be created like shown on the picture below.

 ![Creating an endpoint](external_access.png)